wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

    It "shifts left" quality considerations earlier in the development lifecycle, detecting (and fixing) quality issues as code is writing, like a spell checker.

-   Install <a target="_blank" href="https://marketplace.eclipse.org/content/sonarlint">SonarLint from the Eclipse Marketplace</a>:
+   Install <a target="_blank" href="https://marketplace.eclipse.org/content/sonarlint">SonarLint from the Eclipse Marketplace</a>.

-   1. Go to Help → Eclipse Marketplace
-   2. Search for "SonarLint"
-   3. Click Install
-   4. Accept the License Agreement
-   5. Restart Eclipse
-   <br /><br />

-   On a Mac, configure in the: Eclipse → Preferences, Windows: Window → Preferences

-   On Windows: Preferences → General → Editors → Text Editors→ Annotation
+   On a Mac, configure in the: Eclipse → Preferences, Windows: Window → Preferences On Windows: Preferences → General → Editors → Text Editors→ Annotation
    PROTIP: Check "Vertical ruler" to make it easier to spot lines that need attention.

-   SonarLint is <a target="_blank" href="https://plugins.jetbrains.com/plugin/7973-sonarlint">installed on JetBrains IntelliJ</a> IDEA Plugin Repository.
+   SonarLint can also be <a target="_blank" href="https://plugins.jetbrains.com/plugin/7973-sonarlint">installed on JetBrains IntelliJ</a> from the IDEA Plugin Repository.

-   If you're using Microsoft Visual Studio code, install <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode">SonarLint</a> and
+   If you're using Microsoft Visual Studio Code, install <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode">SonarLint</a> and
    <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=faustinoaq.javac-linter">Java Linter</a>.
 Microsoft has a <a target="_blank" href="https://code.visualstudio.com/blogs/2016/06/27/common-language-protocol">Common Language Protocol</a> to standardize tool use among languages.

-   There are many other similar tools, but these are the most popular and supported.
+   Some static code scanners identify dead code (sections of the codebase that is never used because the flow of execution goes around it).

+   There is a scanner for each format of file.

    For Makefile templates to Bash scripts, install and run Daniel Schauenberg's <a target="_blank" href="https://github.com/mrtazz/checkmake">CheckMake</a>